Nelosh/Expenses/README.md

 Also, application have helpful button fro changin font size, made purely for conveniece adjusting visibility.
 Clicking this button, shows additional window for inserting new size of the font (new value must be a number, any float value will be rounded)

+##Testing##

+Application code contains test for testing main method of the business logic.

+Most important class tested is ExpenseOverseer wich contains methods for calculating Transaction depenig from the payments made.
+Test create simple example of the insert data and check the result of the ExpenseOverseer methods with the expected ones.

+Also the are test for checkink correct work of the additional Data Structures as Person and Balance, which contain method made purely for this Data Structures convenient use.
+Data Structures Payments and Transactions was not tested as they do not contain any methods at all.

+UIWindow was tested by hand through repetetive program runs, as this class basicly replaces Main class and do not public methods with pure functional calcultions, but directed on the User Interface only.